-A. GFEC and GS-CASI will continue to operate as shared governance structures for the Dean of the Graduate School and the VCRGE respectively.
+A. GFEC and GS-CASI will continue to operate as shared governance structures for the Dean of the Graduate School

 Recommendation VIII: The UC will work with the faculty and the administration to implement these recommendations, to make any changes to FP&P to ensure they comply with the spirit and the letter of shared governance, and periodically review the outcomes of the recommendations.